jabbott7335/ce-pe-bootcamp/docs/cn/podman.md

     --targetLibCachePath=/opt/ol/wlp/usr/shared/resources/lib.index.cache
 ```

 - Using the `FROM` instruction, we provide the name and tag of an image that should be used as our base.
-This must always be the first instruction in the Dockerfile.
+This must always be the first instruction in the Containerfile.
 - Using `COPY` instruction, we copy new contents from the source filesystem to the container filesystem.
 - `RUN` instruction executes the commands.

-This Dockerfile leverages multi-stage builds, which lets you create multiple stages in your Dockerfile to do certain tasks.
+This Containerfile leverages multi-stage builds, which lets you create multiple stages in your Dockerfile to do certain tasks.

 In our case, we have two stages.